The Luberon Experience

 Our base for The Luberon Experience is the ancient perched village of Bonnieux (seen above, left) with sweeping views across the valley.
-Our family lived in this village during our six month stay in the Luberon a few years ago and we’re in Bonnieux several months a year… it’s really become a second home.
+Our family lived in this village during our six month stay in the Luberon a few years ago.
+Bonnieux is now our second home.
+We have an apartment in the village and are there several months a year.
 Our friends always give our groups a warm welcome.
 Because of our relationships in the area and the size of our groups, our trips include many very unique experiences that wouldn’t be possible on your own or with another tour.

 With a population of 1400, Bonnieux is an ideal base to enjoy village life in Provence.
 It’s small enough to be intimate, but large enough to offer important services, interesting shopping, and a variety of eating places.
 Our eight-room guesthouse is located right in the village with a beautiful garden and swimming pool.
 By the end of the week Bonnieux feels like home to our travelers too.

 The Luberon offers a wide diversity of experiences for a week-long stay: a rich history dating back to prehistoric and Roman times, incredible landscapes of mountains and farmland, hilltop stone villages, the ruins of old castles, delightful outdoor markets, and outstanding cuisine and wine.

 Highlights of a typical Luberon Experience week include:

 - A walking tour of Bonnieux, including a visit hosted by our friend Michele to to the ancient caves beneath her home that date back over 1500 years and were quarters for the Knights Templar in the 12th century.